Your answers will only be as good as the questions you ask, so make sure to set clear research objectives.

 - Do you understand their information needs and channel preferences?

 - Do your communication channels and messages support your company culture and values?

 Reviewing your internal communications strategy and channels on a regular basis is good practice.
 We would recommend completing a review every two to three years, yet there will also be specific situations outside of this timeline where an internal communications audit is needed to provide clarity, for example:

-- Your organization has gone through rapid growth and you need to scale your internal communications function.
+- Your organisation has gone through rapid growth and you need to scale your internal communications function.

-- Recent merger and acquisition activities have left you with an inconsistent channel framework that doesn’t reflect your new organizational structure.
+- Recent merger and acquisition activities have left you with an inconsistent channel framework that doesn’t reflect your new organisational structure.

-- Your organization is going through signification transformation, yet support for this change is poor.
+- Your organisation is going through signification transformation, yet support for this change is poor.

 - A new leadership team has been appointed and they want to get a sense of how internal messages are landing with employees.

-- You work in a large, complex organization and don’t have sight of all the communications and channels that employees are exposed to.
+- You work in a large, complex organisation and don’t have sight of all the communications and channels that employees are exposed to.

 A step-by-step guide to carrying out an internal communications audit